AvinashChanduBingi/multer-xlsx-jsreport-csvtojson/README.md

 XLSX – For reading and writing Excel files

-JSReport – For generating reports in different formats (PDF, Excel, etc.)
+JSReport – For generating reports in different formats (PDF)

 csvtojson – For converting CSV data into JSON format